Wyke Regis

-Wyke Regis /ˌwaɪk ˈriːdʒᵻs/ is a village in south Dorset, England.
+Wyke Regis /ˌwaɪk ˈriːdʒᵻs/ is a village in the civil parish of Weymouth, in south Dorset, England.
 The village is part of the south western suburbs of Weymouth, on the northern shore of Portland Harbour and the south-eastern end of Chesil Beach.
 Wyke is 15 km south of the county town, Dorchester.
 The village has a population of around 5,500.

 History

 All Saints' Church in the village is known to have been frequented by King George III during his summer visits to Weymouth between 1790 and 1805.
 The church was the main place of worship for Weymouth citizens until the first sizeable church was built in the main part of the town in the 19th century.
-The victims of the wrecks of the East Indiamen ship Earl of Abergavenny, including its captain John Wordsworth, brother of poet William Wordsworth, are buried in the churchyard, as are bodies recovered from Alexander.
+The victims of the wrecks of the East Indiaman ship Earl of Abergavenny, including its captain John Wordsworth, brother of poet William Wordsworth, are buried in the churchyard, as are bodies recovered from Alexander.
 Construction of the church started around 1451; it took four years to build and was dedicated on 19 October 1455.
 The church is constructed of local stone brought from quarries on Portland and at Upwey.

 Thanks to treacherous local currents and the long sweep of Chesil Beach on which many ships ran aground, the village, as well as the neighbouring Isle of Portland gained a reputation for both smuggling and the looting of wrecks.
 This reputation is reflected today in the name of a local public house, the Wyke Smugglers previously known as the Wyke Hotel.

 Located close to the Fleet Lagoon of Chesil Beach is the Wyke Regis Training Area.

+In 1931 the civil parish had a population of 4378.
+On 1 April 1933 the parish was abolished and merged with Weymouth and Chickerell.